Detecting (emergent) continuous symmetry of criticality via subsystem's entanglement spectrum

-{\it{ Acknowledgement.-}} We would like to thank Zehui Deng, Shuai Yin, Rui-Zhen Huang, Wei Zhu, Chengxiang Ding, Fabien Alet and Sylvain Capponi for fruitful discussions.
-The work is supported by the Scientific Research Project (No.WU2024B027) and the Start-up Funding of Westlake University.
+{\it{ Acknowledgments.-}} We would like to thank Zehui Deng, Shuai Yin, Rui-Zhen Huang, Wei Zhu, Chengxiang Ding, Fabien Alet and Sylvain Capponi for fruitful discussions.
 BBM acknowledges the Natural Science Foundation of Shandong Province, China (Grant No. ZR2024QA194).
-Z.W. thanks the China Postdoctoral Science Foundation under Grants No.2024M752898.
-The authors also acknowledge the HPC centre of Westlake University and Beijng PARATERA Tech Co.,Ltd. for providing HPC resources.
+ZW thanks the China Postdoctoral Science Foundation under Grant No. 2024M752898.
+BBC is supported by the Fundamental Research Funds for the Central Universities.
+The work is supported by the Scientific Research Project (No.WU2025B011) and the Start-up Funding of Westlake University.
+The authors also acknowledge the HPC Centre of Westlake University and Beijing PARATERA Tech Co., Ltd., for providing HPC resources.